fgcz/bfabricPy/faq.md

 # FAQ

-## Q: Howto upload a small file to bfabirc?
+## Q: Howto upload a small file to bfabric?
 by @gwhite-fgcz